What does DPO mean?

 Frequently Asked Questions about Data Protection Officers

-Can a DPO hold other positions within the organization?
+Can a DPO hold other positions within the organisation?

-Yes, article 38(6) of the GDPR states that a DPO can perform other functions within the organization as long as there are no conflicts of interest.
+Yes, article 38(6) of the GDPR states that a DPO can perform other functions within the organisation as long as there are no conflicts of interest.

 What are the potential conflicts of interest for a DPO?